textcreationpartnership/A01062/README.md

 ##Content Summary##

 #####Front#####
-THE MOST PLEASANT Historie of Ornatus and Artesia.
-Wherein is contained the vniust Raigne of Thaeon

 1. To the right vvorshipfull, Brian Stapleton of Carleton, in the Countie of Yorke Esquire, the heauens graunt health, content, and after life, euerlasting happinesse.

 1. TH• EPISTLE to the Reader.